-- a) Obtain the Contractor's initial critical path schedule submitted with the Contract bid documents from the MTO CSA. - b) Analyze the Contractor's initial Critical Path Schedule for conformance to the requirements of OPSS 100, clause GC 7.01.07, Critical Path Schedule. - c) Check that the schedule shows the sequence and interdependence of activities required to complete the Work.
+- a) Obtain the Contractor's initial critical pathCritical Path schedule submitted with the Contract bid documents from the MTO CSA. - b) Analyze the Contractor's initial Critical Path Scheduleschedule for conformance to the requirements of OPSS 100, clause GC 7.01.07, Critical Path Schedule. - c) Check that the schedule shows the sequence and interdependence of activities required to complete the Work.

-- d) Check the duration of each activity and associated item quantities in the schedule. - e) Check that the schedule has no deficiencies and is acceptable including verifying that all operational constraints (environmental timing restrictions, interim completion dates, etc.) are shown and that the operations are scheduled to meet these dates. - f) Check that all item work is shown (refer to the tender item list and quantities). - g) Check that the work meets any staging requirements (staged bridge construction, staged concrete removals, traffic staging). - h) Check that the Contractor's Critical Path Schedule identifies what Work will be completed to allow the safe passage of the travelling public during the season shutdown period (to meet interim completion dates). - i) Identify any production rates that seem too high or too low (this does not mean the schedule is non-conforming, however it should be documented in order to review actual production rates when analyzing requests for extensions of time). - j) Report to MTO the outcome of the review of the initial critical path schedule. - k) Return non-conforming schedules to the Contractor with an Instruction Notice explaining which requirements of OPSS 100, clause GC 7.01.07.05, that are not met request a re-submission. - I) Complete the Preliminary Contractor Schedule Checklist (MTO Form PH-CC-838)
+- d) Check the duration of each activity and associated item quantities in the schedule. - e) Check that the schedule has no deficiencies and is acceptable including verifying that all operational constraints (environmental timing restrictions, interim completion dates, etc.) are shown and that the operations are scheduled to meet these dates. - f) Check that all item work is shown (refer to the tender item list and quantities). - g) Check that the work meets any staging requirements (staged bridge construction, staged concrete removals, traffic staging). - h) Check that the Contractor's initial Critical Path Scheduleschedule identifies what Work will be completed to allow the safe passage of the travelling public during the season shutdown period (to meet interim completion dates). - i) Identify any production rates that seem too high or too low (this does not mean the schedule is non-conforming, however it should be documented in order to review actual production rates when analyzing requests for extensions of time). - j) Report to MTO the outcome of the review of the initial critical pathCritical Path schedule. - k) Return non-conforming schedules to the Contractor with an Instruction Notice explaining which requirements of OPSS 100, clause GC 7.01.07.05, that are not met request a re-submission. - I) Complete the Preliminary Contractor Initial Critical Path Schedule Checklist (MTO Form PH-CC-838910). - m) Complete bullets a) through I) for all revised initial Critical Path schedule submissions until a schedule conforming to all Contract requirements is submitted, at which point it becomes the Baseline Schedule.